Mailing List

 About Me

 I’m Edward and I live in Bristol in the south west of England.
-In many ways, I am glad to be an amateur photographer.
-Without economic constraints, I have had the freedom to experiment.
-As much as the end result, I enjoy the process of photography—and where it takes me.
 I have always shot whatever was in front of me.
 While living abroad I took travel photos and when I was in bigger cities, I tried my hand at street.
 In the last few years nature photography and especially landscape photography and landscape astrophotography have been my focus.

 My landscape photography work has been featured in the Sun, the Telegraph, the Mirror, the Mail Online and on the BBC and I have worked doing videography for companies such as World Nomads and Glide.